ioi-2017/tps/docs/README.md

 python -m pip install psutil
 ```

-The `dos2unix` utility is required for making public folders (task attachments).
+The `dos2unix` utility is required for making public directories (task attachments).
 You may install it in OS/X using following command:

 ```